robbeykaaso/rea3/docs/qml-ui/basic/treeview0.md

 * the treeview component for qml

 # Attribute
-* imagePath: the icon list, the key is decided by the `type` of item
+* imagePath: QJsonObject: the icon list, the key is decided by the `type` of item
+    - [type name]: QString: image path
-* selectWay: the style of the selected item. it includes `color`, `background` and `bold`
+* selectWay: QString: the style of the selected item. it includes `color`, `background` and `bold`
-* selectColor: the background color of selected item
+* selectColor: QString: the background color of selected item
-* openWay: the way of opening folder. it includes `single`, `double` and `all`
+* openWay: QString: the way of opening folder. it includes `single`, `double` and `all`
-* setCurrentSelect: it will be emitted when selecting one item, the output is `id` of item
+* setCurrentSelect: signal: it will be emitted when selecting one item, the output is `id` of item

 # API
 * **buildDefaultTree(data, select)**